S-Kathirvel/LogIt_All/log.md

 5. **Web Directory Removal**: Deleted the entire `web` directory and its contents to maintain a clean project structure, ensuring no unnecessary files remain.
 6. **APK Build Preparation**: Prepared the app for building an APK to facilitate testing on Appetize.io, ensuring all dependencies are correctly set.
 7. **Commit Message**: Updated the commit message to reflect today's changes, ensuring clarity in version control history.

+## Movie Log App Updates - 2025-01-30

+1. **Implemented Core Functionalities**:
+   - Developed features for viewing, adding, editing, and deleting movies.
+This includes a user-friendly interface that allows users to manage their movie collection efficiently.
+   - Created an export feature for movies, enabling users to export their watched movies in multiple formats (CSV, JSON, XLSX) for easy sharing and analysis.

+2. **Edit Functionality**:
+   - Created an `EditMoviePage` that allows users to modify existing movie details.
+Users can update fields such as name, year, genre, and rating, enhancing the app's usability.

+3. **Export Functionality**:
+   - Set up an `ExportDatabasePage` where users can select their desired export format.
+This functionality ensures that users can easily back up or share their movie data.

+4. **Settings Page Update**:
+   - Added navigation to the export functionality from the settings menu, making it more accessible for users to find and use the export feature.

+5. **Fixed Build Errors**:
+   - Resolved various build errors related to missing parameters and type mismatches in the Excel export logic.
+This included ensuring that the correct types were used for cell values and fixing method signatures.

+6. **UI Simplification**:
+   - Implemented a simple UI for the export page to facilitate quick testing of export functionalities.
+This allows for immediate feedback on the export process without complex UI elements.